-Whether you're getting psyched for the Super Bowl, celebrating a birthday for the football fan in your life, prepping for a tailgate party, you can whip up this recipe for an impressive dessert that will have sports' fans cheering.
-If you're a cake-decorating novice, you can handle this easy cake recipe.
+This football cake is easier to make than you’d think, and the results are an impressive cake that will have sports fans and dessert fans cheering.
+If you’re a cake-decorating novice, you can handle this easy cake recipe.
 If you don’t have a football-shaped pan, simply use an oval cake pan and shape the ends to create a football before baking.

-- 2 boxes mix, and accompanying ingredients to make cake batter
+- Cake mix, and accompanying ingredients to make cake batter: 2 boxes

-- Wilton #5 decorator tip or similar piping decorator tip
+- Wilton #5 decorator tip or similar piping decorator tip: 1 tip

-- Wilton #16 decorator tip or similar star decorator tip
+- Wilton #16 decorator tip or similar star decorator tip: 1 tip

-- football cake pan, or oval cake pan
+- football cake pan, or oval cake pan: 1 pan

-- 9 x 13 inch rectangular cake pan
+- 9 x 13 inch rectangular cake pan: 1 pan

 Step 1: Preheat the oven as directed by the instructions on the cake mix (usually 350F).